 - Daniel Feakes, Chief, Implementation Support Unit (ISU) of the BWC, United Nations Office for Disarmament Affairs

-- Gareth Williams, Head, Safety and Analytical Chemistry Cell, OPCW
+- Gareth Williams, Head of Safety and Analytical Chemistry Cell, OPCW

-- Santiago Oñate, Head, Investigation and Identification Team, OPCW
+- Santiago Oñate, Head of Investigation and Identification Team, OPCW

 For inquiries, please contact firstname.lastname@example.org.